Openhab-Nodes/website/content/en/developer/frontend_maintenance.md

 **Setup &amp; Maintenance** tries to stay maintainable for a long time and not use discarded technology.

 It is NOT a Single Page Application (SPA).
 No js framework ought to be used if not required.
 Pages are pure html and (s)css and use web-components for interactive parts.
+With the "Progressive enhancement" thought in mind, some components are developed to be purely optional.

 Scripts
 : Javascript ES7 and newer is used.
 Not Coffeescript, not Typescript, not Closure.
 I do see the benefits of Typescript, but JS gets more and more expressive as well each year.
 [Jsdoc](https://devhints.io/jsdoc) (Javascript comments) is used to add "types" to arguments and variables.
 Modern IDEs like Visual Studio Code can interpret those annotations and offer correct auto-completion in real-time.
 Also only JS6-module compatible JS libraries are allowed.